Volkswagen e-Golf (2014 – 2020) Review

 Insurance Group 15

 A few years ago, you had to be a die-hard early adoptor to buy an electric car.
-But they're gradually becoming more commonplace, and if there's one car that will truely take EVs to the mainstream, it's the ubiquitious Golf.
+But they're gradually becoming more commonplace, and if there's one car that will truly take EVs to the mainstream, it's the ubiquitious Volkswagen Golf.
 The electrically-powered version of the Golf offers the same formula of practicality, quality and refinement as the rest of the Golf range, but with the big advantage of no emissions and no need to ever put fuel in it.

 Instead you only need to plug in the e-Golf to charge it up.
 Using a wallbox, a full charge from empty to maximum can be done in a little over five hours.
 With the electric charging network in the UK ever expanding, there are now far more charging points available at supermarkets, shopping centre car parks, railway stations and motorway services.